In general, trademarks are called “brands” or “logos“.

 AN OUTLINE OF THE TRADEMARK

 As a matter of fact, trademarks refer to the mark of your business.
 They are the marks that represent your business.
 Once you have protected your trademark, you must make sure that only you may use it for your products and services.
-Trademark registration is therefore implemented in order to protect the trademark.
+Trademark registration in India is therefore implemented in order to protect the trademark.

 Under the Indian Trademarks law, Section 2(m) defines a mark as a device, brand, heading, label, ticket, name, signature, word, letter, number, the shape of the goods or packaging, or any combination thereof.